Step by Step Rental Guide

 Finding a new home

 As a tenant, it is very important that you choose a landlord and letting agent that you can trust.
-CityLets York operates under strict standards of professional and ethical practice with complete transparency so you are clear about fees, and the legal implications of letting.
+CityLets York operates under strict standards of professional and ethical practice with complete transparency so you are clear about our charges, and the legal implications of letting.

 When you start the search for your ideal home you may wish to consider the following: